TMacquart/OptiBLESS/README.md

 7. DiscreteAngle: Discrete fibre angles are used (set by user).
 8. InernalContinuity: One ply must be kept spanning the entire structure every 'X' plies (set by user).
 9. Covering: Covering plies on the lower and upper surfaces of the laminate cannot be dropped.

+## Limitation - Possibility for improvements

+* The curse of dimensionality.
+Despite the concise coding provided by the guide-based approach, the growth of design variables will quickly limit the capability of the genetic algorithm in finding an optimal solution.
+* Limited geometrical capabilities.
+The structure geometry could be used in future release so as to have a more significant influence on the final optimised design.
+For instance, by considering by drop rates, gap and overlap due to automated fibre placement.
+* Transition section between patches are considered negligible during fitness calculation.
+Intermediate sections contain all ply drops and are therefore critical parts of the structure, due to stress concentration and trough-thickness load distribution, where failure is likely to start.
+* Tow-steering methodologies are not currently considered.
+I may, however, be possible to exploit the current code in order to create an option for fibre path design.
+* A single material type is used.
+All plies are made of the materials.
+This limitation could be easily removed in future release.
+* The addition of detailed manufacturability constraints could further help bridging the gap between optimised and manufacturable designs.

 ## Requirement